gvegayon/appliedsnar/docs/03-week-1-sns-study.md

     ## #   sch_friend418 <int>, sch_friend419 <int>
     ```

-2. Then, we reshape it to _long_ format: By transposing all the `sch_friend*` to long.
-We do this by means of the function `gather` (from the `tidyr` package).
-This is an alternative to the `reshape` function, and I personally find it easier to use.
+2. Then, we reshape it to _long_ format: By transposing all the `sch_friend*` to long format.
+We do this using the function `gather` (from the `tidyr` package); an alternative to the `reshape` function, which I find easier to use.
 Let's see how it works:

     ```r